apache/arrow/docs/source/cpp/streaming_execution.rst

 the required options.
 Similar to the source operator the sink operator exposes the output with a function that returns a record batch future each time it is called.
-It is expected the caller will repeatedly call this function until the generator function is exhausted (returns arrow::util::optional::nullopt).
+It is expected the caller will repeatedly call this function until the generator function is exhausted (returns ``arrow::util::optional::nullopt``).
 If this function is not called often enough then record batches will accumulate in memory.
 An execution plan should only have one "terminal" node (one sink node).
-An execution plan may "finish" by marking `exec_plan->finished()` as complete before the sink generator is fully consumed and the execution plan can be safely destroyed without harming the sink generator (which will hold references to the unconsumed batches).
+An :class:`ExecPlan` can terminate early due to cancellation or an error, before the output is fully consumed.
+However, the plan can be safely destroyed independently of the sink, which will hold the unconsumed batches by `exec_plan->finished()`.

 Example::